Category: Note-taking apps

 Apple Notes

-Standard Notes fails first because encryption concepts or settings create anxiety.
+Standard Notes fails first because it breaks when encryption concepts or settings create anxiety.

 Verdict